novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 It wasn’t the direction he wanted, and there was no need for Kim Ah-young to do this for him.

-‘I feel bad for no reason.’

 Lee Hyun-woo thought he’d have to make it up to Kim Ah-young somehow later.

-Also, he could read Kim Ah-young’s mind again this time.
+Also, he could sense Kim Ah-young’s motivation again this time.

 ‘She definitely seems to have feelings for me.’

 As he finished talking with Kim Tae-hyun and headed home, he briefly let his imagination run wild.

-What if he had a “hot romance” with Kim Ah-young?
+What if he had his “fiery romance” with Kim Ah-young?

 First, he’d always have a bodyguard with him.